JuliaLang/Pkg.jl/docs/src/managing-packages.md

 Note that changes to files in the local package repository will not immediately be reflected when loading that package.
 The changes would have to be committed and the packages updated in order to pull in the changes.

+In addition, the local path given could also be relative with respect to the `Manifest.toml` file.

 ### Developing packages

 By only using `add` your Manifest will always have a "reproducible state", in other words, as long as the repositories and registries used are still accessible